Boma National Park

 Boma National Park is a protected area in eastern South Sudan near the Ethiopian border.
 It was established in 1977 and covers 22800 km2 of grasslands and floodplains.

 The park is in the Somali-Maasai and Sudano-Guinean biomes.
 The southern part of the park has extensive short grasslands and acacia bush.
-Woodland, mostly the Combretum and Ficus species, is in the eastern part.
+Woodland, mostly of Combretum and Ficus tree species, is in the eastern part.
 The western part is open grassland.
 Wetlands can be found, and though most are seasonal there are some permanent waterholes.
 The largest is the Juom Swamp in the north.

 In August 2022, African Parks signed a 10-year renewable agreement with the government of South Sudan to restore Boma and Bandingilo National Parks and realise their potential as premier wildlife destinations.
+In July 2026, UNESCO designated the Boma–Badingilo Migratory Landscape, which consists of the two parks, as a World Heritage Site and listed it as endangered.

 Wildlife

 The world's largest annual animal migration, the Great Nile Migration Landscape, takes place when multiple species of antelope, including Bohor reedbuck, tiang, and white-eared kob, move between South Sudan's Bandingilo National Park and Boma National Park, into Gambella National Park in Ethiopia.

 The park is an important refuge for white-eared kob, tiang, and Mongalla gazelle.
 Other large mammals are buffalo, elephant, African leopard, Nubian giraffe, oryx, Lelwel hartebeest, Northeast African cheetah, common eland, maneless zebra, waterbuck, Grant's gazelle, lesser kudu, bongo, giant eland, and Nile lechwe.
 It is also an important bird area; avifauna includes Ruppell's vulture and the black-chested snake eagle.
 The neighboring Gambella National Park in Ethiopia protects similar species.

 Since 2005, the protected area is considered a lion conservation unit together with Gambella National Park.